Veykril/tlborm/src/decl-macros/macros-practical.md

 As such, the compiler treats them as completely different identifiers, *even though they have the same lexical appearance*.

-This is something to be *really* careful of when working on `macro_rules!` macros, syntax extensions in general even: they can produce ASTs which will not compile, but which *will* compile if written out by hand, or dumped using `--pretty expanded`.
+This is something to be *really* careful of when working on `macro_rules!` macros, syntax extensions in general even: they can produce ASTs which will not compile, but which *will* compile if written out by hand, or dumped using `-Zunpretty=expanded`.

 The solution to this is to capture the identifier *with the appropriate syntax context*.
 To do that, we need to again adjust our macro syntax.